MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

     ![Manage solutions](media/manage-solutions.PNG "Manage solutions")

     >[!NOTE]
-    > You can also get to the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] Administration Center from the PowerApps portal.
+    > You can also get to the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] Administration Center from the Power Apps portal.

 2. Select the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution in the list, and then select **Install**.